austraea/DHProject2022/_posts/2022-02-05-Lab 1 Report-First.md

   However, a small error happened while working with Github: what I created and edited was not displayed on my website, which made me wait and wait anxiously throughout whole night.
 Eventually, I had to delete my repository and re-start the whole process from the scratch, and that was the beginning point where the small issue with Github became a never-ending one that frustrated me for several days.
 I searched for information regarding the issue(s) similar to mine but it was not found easily.
 Tried several times more, I finally understood how to deal with my issue.

+  What I need to do is become familiar with the coding skills to personalize my website.
+Now I am searching for various tutorials and watching YouTube videos in order to get accustomed to the knowledge regarding to coding programing.
+It is still unfamiliar to me, but I hope I could enjoy all the work soon.

 ### My Goal for this Semester